aianta/Informly/README.md

 ### Quick Install
 [ Quick Install v0.1](https://github.com/aianta/Informly/raw/main/xpi/informly-0.1.xpi)

+In Firefox click Extensions -> Manage Extensions -> Gear Icon -> Install Add-on From File.. then choose the XPI file above.

 **If Informly doesn't kick in right away, once you're on a thread with a comment box available, refresh the page and try entering some content again.**

 >NOTE: Informly works best in reddit's Markdown comment editor.
 If using the default/'fancy' editor we recommend only typing on the first line/not hitting enter to introduce paragraph breaks.